Mourning dove: Distribution and habitat

 The mourning dove has a large range of nearly 11000000 km2.
 The species is resident throughout the Greater Antilles, most of Mexico, the Continental United States, southern Canada, and the Atlantic archipelago of Bermuda.
 Much of the Canadian prairie sees these birds in summer only, and southern Central America sees them in winter only.
 The species is a vagrant in northern Canada, Alaska, and South America.
-It has been spotted as an accidental at least seven times in the Western Palearctic with records from the British Isles (5), the Azores (1) and Iceland (1).
-In 1963, the mourning dove was introduced to Hawaii, and in 1998 there was still a small population in North Kona.
+It has been spotted as an accidental at least nine times in the Western Palearctic with records from the British Isles (5), Sweden (2), the Azores (1), and Iceland (1).
+In 1963, the mourning dove was introduced to Hawaii, and in 1998 there was a small population in North Kona.
 The mourning dove also appeared on Socorro Island, off the western coast of Mexico, in 1988, sixteen years after the Socorro dove was extirpated from that island.

 The mourning dove occupies a wide variety of open and semi-open habitats, such as urban areas, farms, prairie, grassland, and lightly wooded areas.
 It avoids swamps and thick forest.